-Think about all the different ways in which global interactions can make places and societies more interdependent than in the past. the considerable opportunities that interdependency and global network growth brings.
-This theme of risk exposure is explored in greater depth in Unit 6.3.
+Think about all the different ways in which global interactions can make places and societies more interdependent than in the past.

 Transnational corporations: networks and strategies

 TNCs are the key agents - or 'architects' - of globalization in the twenty-first century.
 They link states together with enormous capital flows in the form of foreign direct investment (FDI).